yjg30737/pyqt-dark-calculator/README.md

 ## Included Packages
 * <a href="https://github.com/yjg30737/pyqt-style-setter.git">pyqt-style-setter</a> - For theme
 * <a href="https://github.com/yjg30737/pyqt-custom-titlebar-setter.git">pyqt-custom-titlebar-setter</a> - For frameless window
+* <a href="https://github.com/yjg30737/pyqt-custom-titlebar-window.git">pyqt-custom-titlebar-window</a> - To check the type of object(related to event handling)
 * <a href="https://github.com/yjg30737/pyqt-resource-helper.git">pyqt-resource-helper</a>

 ## Setup